Dear Conference Planner,

 - I work with convention coordinators to make this special event a drawing card for their conference, providing a program descript; promotional copy for flyers or brochures; publicity on my website, e-newsletter, and blog; tuition at the local rate, plus a 5% per student discount off the regular tuition if there are 50 or more students.
 To encourage conference attendance, this discount can be offered when parents register for the full convention along with the BTC workshop.
 As an alternative, the organization may choose to use the event as a fundraiser, and offer the workshop at regular tuition, and keep the amount of the discount.
 Other options include offering a member/non-member tuition rate, or using the discount to include an auditing parent in the student registration.
 I am open to discussing other ideas, so please feel free to contact me if the Beat-the-Clock Essay Workshop is something you might like to offer your conference attendees.

 I enjoy working with conferences of all sizes and carefully consider all invitations.
 I am happy to speak multiple times within a conference, and will post promotional links to your event on my blog and newsletter.
-I am flexible, but ideally, compensation should include a room in the conference hotel, checking in the night before the conference begins and checking out the morning after it ends; mileage-based travel allowance (from zip code 23005) or plane fare; 1-2 vendor booths, and/or honorarium.
+I am flexible, but ideally, compensation should include a room in the conference hotel, checking in the night before the conference begins and checking out the morning after it ends; mileage-based travel allowance (from zip code 23005) or plane fare; and 2 vendor booths and/or honorarium.
 It’s a joy to share experience with younger homeschoolers, and I look forward to working with you!

 We have recently enjoyed being at these conferences: